mhebd/nem_server/README.md

 You **don’t** need to install or configure tools like Express, Bcryptjs, Jsonwebtoken, Mongoose.<br>
 They are already installed so that you can focus on the code.<br>
-Also, You **don’t** need to User Model and Router.
-It has also created for your.
+Also, You **don’t** need to create User Model and Router.
+It is already created.
 Create a project, and you’re good to go.

 ## Creating an Server